-During the academic year, the CUNY Academic Commons receives a maintenance release on the 1st, 11th, and 21st of each month.
+During the academic year, the CUNY Academic Commons receives a maintenance release on the second and fourth Tuesday of each month, at approximately 11am Eastern time.
 Maintenance releases consist of the following:

 - Minor updates to WordPress, BuddyPress, and other plugins and themes.
 A “minor update” is defined as a “dot-dot” release; an upgrade from version 2.3.1 to 2.3.4 is a minor update, while an upgrade from 2.3.1 to 2.4 is not.

 - Miscellaneous fixes, as prioritized by the Commons development team.
 These fixes will generally be discussed on the project’s public bug tracker; see for an at-a-glance view of upcoming releases.